Douglas Volk: Legacy

-His students included artists Russell Cowles, Benjamin Orso Eggleston, Susan Ricker Knox, Ada Murphy, Ella Bennett Sherman, Adele Rogers Shrenk, and Helen Maria Turner.
+His students included artists Russell Cowles, Benjamin Osro Eggleston, Susan Ricker Knox, Ada Murphy, Ella Bennett Sherman, Adele Rogers Shrenk, and Helen Maria Turner.

 He painted at least nine posthumous portraits of Lincoln, basing them on the plaster life-mask that his father had made in 1860.
 One of them hangs in the Lincoln Bedroom at The White House.
 Another appeared on a U.S. postage stamp issued in the 1950s, and is now at the National Gallery of Art.

 His intimate portraits of friends and acquaintances were among his most effective works.
 These included educator Felix Adler (1914, Metropolitan Museum of Art), art dealer William Macbeth (1917, Brooklyn Museum), and New York governor Alfred E. Smith (1921, New York State Capitol).
 He was an advocate for teaching drawing and art to children, and published a monograph, Art Instruction in the Public Schools (1894).

 In addition to the museums listed below, Volk's work can be found in the collections of the Albright–Knox Art Gallery, the Montclair Art Museum, the Muskegon Museum of Art, the Portland Museum of Art, and elsewhere.
 The Hermitage Museum and Gardens in Norfolk, Virginia owns several of his paintings, and its Tudor Revival building features extensive carving by his friend von Rydingsvärd.

 "Hewnoaks," Volk's property in Maine, has been preserved and operates as a summer artist colony.